Wills, Probate and LPA FAQs

 Can I come into the office for an appointment?

-Absolutely.
-We are now offering appointments in our offices if it is absolutely necessary.
+We only offering appointments in our offices if it is absolutely necessary.
 We have a policy in place to ensure we are taking all the necessary precautions to keep you and our staff safe.

-If you wish to make an appointment, please call us on 0117 325 2929 and let us know which of our offices you wish to visit.
+If you wish to make an appointment, please call us on 0117 325 2929 and we can discuss your requirements in more detail.

-How can you write my Will if I do not wish to visit an office?
+How can you write my Will if I cannot visit an office?

-One of our Will Writers will contact you by telephone to arrange a phone or Skype appointment (the latter is preferable if you have this facility).
+One of our Will Writers will contact you by telephone to arrange a phone or Skype/Zoom appointment (the latter is preferable if you have this facility).
 Instructions will be taken and you will then receive an email confirming our terms and fees.
 Once this has been accepted and monies paid on account by bank transfer, we will prepare a draft Will for your approval.

 If you do not have access to an email, the documents will be posted to you.